Adapting to Change: A Comparison of Continual and Transfer Learning for Modeling Building Thermal Dynamics under Concept Drifts: Methodology

 The framework includes an occupancy profile generator, which produces user-specific temperature setpoints as well as schedules for internal heat gains, and window openings with natural ventilation in each building simulation.
-The generator selects a random number of occupants between 1 and 5 and creates the schedules based on \cite{ISO_Norm, ainsworth1993compendium}.
-These schedules account for occupant weight, type of day (workday, holiday, Saturday, Sunday), number of occupants, occupants’ conscientiousness regarding air quality, zone area, and metabolic equivalent rate.
-The indoor temperature setpoint is selected randomly between 20 \textdegree C and 24 \textdegree C. For 70\% of the profiles, an additional night setback was randomly chosen between 0.5 \textdegree C and 4 \textdegree C. The remainder of the profiles use no night setback, which results in a constant setpoint.
+The generator selects a random number of \editt{residents with a Gaussian distribution $\mathcal{N}(\mu = 2, \sigma^2 = 1)$ and a minimal value of 1.
+The number of residents influences the schedules for internal gains and window opening based on \cite{ISO_Norm, ainsworth1993compendium}.
+For the internal gains, the number of residents is multiplied by a noisy standard occupancy profile (provides hourly number of present people for each type of day - workday, holiday, Saturday, Sunday) based on \cite{Pfluegl2022LoadProfileGenerator} with $\mathcal{N}(\mu = \text{standard profile value}, \sigma^2 = 2$).
+The simulation framework determines the window opening based on a randomly selected occupants’ conscientiousness regarding air quality $\mathcal{N}(\mu = 1, \sigma^2 = 0.3)$ as well as the occupancy, occupant weight, zone area, and metabolic equivalent rate to mimic the zone CO$_2$ concentration.} The indoor temperature setpoint \editt{is drawn from a discrete uniform distribution between} 20 \textdegree C and 24 \textdegree C \editt{with a step size of 0.5 \textdegree C}.
+For 70\% of the profiles, an additional night setback was chosen \editt{uniformly at random} between 0.5 \textdegree C and 4 \textdegree C. The remainder of the profiles use no night setback, which results in a constant setpoint.
+We refer to \cite{builDaReview} \editt{and their GitHub Repository \cite{BuilDaRepo}} for further information regarding the \editt{occupancy profile generation}.
 Figure \ref{fig:energy_consumption} illustrates the impact of two occupancy profiles (base case \& change in occupancy) on the annual energy consumption for the buildings from Table \ref{tab:8targets}.
-We refer to \cite{builDaReview} for further information regarding the simulation framework.